Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Results

-\paragraph{Triage prediction task} To select the most suitable architecture for our bias analysis, we evaluated a range of models on the emergency triage task using the full test partition of the Bordeaux University Hospital ED dataset ($n=72{,}444$).
-Performance was primarily assessed using quadratically weighted Cohen’s kappa ($\kappa_w$), a standard measure for triage agreement among human experts \cite{suamchaiyaphum2024accuracy, pourasghar2014kappa, lalla2018assessing}, alongside precision, recall, and F1-score.
+\textbf{Triage prediction task.} To select the most suitable architecture for our bias analysis, we evaluated a range of models on the emergency triage task using the full test partition of the Bordeaux University Hospital ED dataset ($n = 72{,}444$).
+Performance was primarily assessed using quadratically weighted Cohen's kappa ($\kappa_w$), a standard measure for triage agreement among human experts \cite{suamchaiyaphum2024accuracy, pourasghar2014kappa}, alongside precision, recall, and macro-averaged F1-score.

-\paragraph{Model variants} We compared classical machine learning and deep-learning architectures, from feature-based baselines to medium- and large-scale LLMs: \begin{itemize} \item RF/TF-IDF baseline: Random Forest model trained on TF-IDF word vectors. \item CHUBert ($3.3\times 10^8$ params): a large RoBERTa-style model pre-trained with masked language modeling on the Bordeaux University Hospital train split, then fine-tuned with a classification head for triage prediction. \item MLP w/ CamemBERT embeddings ($3.3\times 10^8$ params): a multi-layer perceptron with a single hidden layer of 200 units, taking CamemBERT-derived embeddings as input. \item MistralNeMo~12B: a 12B-parameter LLM fine-tuned for the triage task. \item gpt-oss-20b: a 20B-parameter LLM fine-tuned for the triage task. \item MedGemma~27B: a 27B-parameter medical LLM fine-tuned for the triage task. \end{itemize} All deep-learning models were fine-tuned until training loss stabilized (typically 3--5 epochs).
+We compared classical machine learning and deep-learning architectures, from feature-based baselines to medium- and large-scale LLMs.
+Model descriptions are provided in Methods.
+All deep-learning models were fine-tuned until training loss stabilized (typically 3--5 epochs).
 Additional training details are provided in the Methods.

-Figure~\ref{fig:model_size_performance} summarizes the relationship between model size and $\kappa_w$; Table~2 reports the full set of metrics.
+Figure~\ref{fig:model_performance} summarizes the relationship between model size and $\kappa_w$; Table~\ref{tab:model_performance} reports the full set of metrics.